-Until version 8 Microsoft Internet Explorer has been a necessity not a browser of choice.
-Explorer is a necessity because a limited number of sites and online services, including a number from Microsoft, are optimised or in some cases restricted to Explorer.
+Until version 8, Microsoft Internet Explorer has been a necessity not a browser of choice.
+Explorer is a necessity because a limited number of sites and online services, including Microsoft’s own, are optimised or in some cases restricted to Explorer.

 For the past four years Mozilla Firefox has consistently performed better than Internet Explorer.
 It was always faster and less bloated.
 Add-ons give Firefox a flexibility older versions of Internet Explorer simply could not match.
 And, while Microsoft’s browsers were better integrated with Windows and certain key desktop applications, Firefox was still able to deliver a better all round user experience.

 In practice I’ve needed to run the two browsers alongside each other.
 Explorer has always played second fiddle.
 Can the upgrade to IE8 change that?

 What’s good about Internet Explorer 8?